ngzuwayne/Ultimate-Tic-Tac-Toe-In-Scala/README.md

 # Ultimate Tic Tac Toe in Scala

-This was another university project I completed in my second year, circa August 2024.
+This was a university project I completed in my second year, circa August 2024.

 Ultimate tic tac toe consists of nine independant tic tac toe boards on another 3x3 grid.